6 Common Nutritional Deficiencies in Women

 Omega-3 Fatty Acids

 Often, our diet has enough omega-6 fatty acids that are contained in vegetable oils and whose excess induces inflammations in the body.
-Yet, omega-3 fatty acids in sea fish (salmon, mackerel, sardines, tuna) are in deficiency.
+Yet, omega-3 fatty acids (salmon, mackerel, sardines, tuna) are deficient.
 Amongst this, omega-6 and omega-3 fatty acids are working best in the 2:1 ratio.
-This ratio ensures the regular activity of the heart, blood vessels, brain, nervous system, protects from arthritis, depression, and Alzheimer's disease.
+This ratio ensures the regular activity of the heart, blood vessels, brain, and nervous system, and protects from arthritis, depression, and Alzheimer's disease.

 You can get rid of the omega-3 deficit by consuming sea fish several times a day.
-You can also, as an alternative, take food additives of omega-3 – 1000mg daily.
+You can also, as an alternative, take food additives of omega-3.